outlandi-co/reading-notes/code-301/code-301-class-02.md

 Videos
 React State Vs Props

-## 1. What types of things can you pass in the props?
+## 1.What types of things can you pass in the props?

 In React, props (short for "properties") are used to pass data from a parent component to a child component.
 Props can be of various types, including: